PerlFFI/FFI-Platypus/README.md

     Like Google's Go.
 Although I believe that XS won't help in this regard.

+- Languages that do not compile to machine code

+    Like .NET based languages and Java that can't be understood by gcj.

 The documentation has a bias toward using FFI / Platypus with C.  This is my fault, as my background in mainly in C/C++ programmer (when I am